bachnguyen234/cs323-project-4/README.md

-# CS 323 - Project 3: Secret Sharing
+# CS 323 - Project 4: Secret Sharing
 Author: Bach Nguyen

-This contains the code and analysis for **Project 3: Secret Sharing** for the course CS 323: Data Privacy
+This contains the code and analysis for **Project 4: Secret Sharing** for the course CS 323: Data Privacy

 ## Project Overview

-This project implements and benchmarks secure mean computation methods using **Paillier Homomorphic Encryption** and **Shamir’s Secret Sharing (SSS)**.
+This project implements and benchmarks secure mean computation methods using **Paillier Homomorphic Encryption** and **Shamir’s Secret Sharing (SSS)** as well as **Differential Privacy**.
 The goal is to evaluate the computational efficiency of different privacy-preserving approaches compared to a non-encrypted baseline.
 The analysis measures runtime performance across varying data sizes ($n$) to assess scalability and computational cost.
-All experiments were conducted under consistent parameter settings, with Paillier encryption using a fixed key pair and Shamir’s scheme configured with a constant party count and threshold.
+All experiments were conducted under consistent parameter settings, with Paillier encryption using a fixed key pair, Shamir’s scheme configured with a constant party count and threshold, and Differential Privacy with a fixed privacy cost of $1.0$.

 ## Project Structure
 The project consists of 3 files (including this README):
-- __cs323_project_3.ipnyb__: The main Jupyter Notebook that contains all of the code needed to run this project.
+- __cs323_project_4.ipnyb__: The main Jupyter Notebook that contains all of the code needed to run this project.

 Additional Files:
 - __requirements.txt__: Text file containing names of non-native Python libraries needed to run the code